Interested in visiting Manchester with your kids?

 There is a restaurant and bar available as well as a gift shop for memorabilia.

-25. Learn Local History in the Manchester Museum
+25. Manchester Museum

 Manchester Museum is the UK’s leading university museum opened seven days a week and its completely free!